Differential Expression and the Mouse Gut-Brain Axis

 Are you interested in exploring neurodegenerative disorders?
 These are disorders that that occur when brain structures and systems experience degradation and may be the result of similar biological processes that cause neurodevelopmental disorders.
 Expand this section to read more.

-Neurodegenerative disorders are usually considered diseases of aging because a person’s risk of developing one these disorders increases as they age.
+Neurodegenerative disorders are usually considered diseases of aging because a person’s risk of developing one of these disorders increases as they age.
 These disorders are the result of the breakdown and eventual loss of neurons and synaptic connections.
 An individual’s specific symptoms and diagnosis are the result of where in the brain or central nervous system the breakdown of neurons and synapses occur.
 Although the symptoms and progression may differ between diseases, the biological basis is generally one of seven things: a genetic mutation, accumulation of misfolded proteins, excitotoxicity (overstimulation of glutamate receptors, ultimately causing cell death), loss of regulatory function of noncoding RNAs (causes biological processes to break down), oxidative stress, mitochondrial dysfunction, or neuroinflammation (when the immune system attacks and damages the neurons).

 This is not a comprehensive list of all neurodegenerative disorders - you may know of others that are not included!
 Any of these could be a good starting point for your research question.
 Remember that this is a gut-brain axis dataset, so you should verify that disorders that are not on this list do have an association with changes in the gut microbiome first.